 Alternating Step-up is a high-intensity exercise that helps increase lower body strength, balance, coordination, and agility while annihilating many calories at the same time.
 It can also help improve your vertical jump height.

-How to: Stand tall against a box (or bench) and jump high and land on the box on your right foot and then alternate with your left foot.
+How to: Stand tall against a box (or bench), jump high, and land on the box on your right foot, and then alternate with your left foot.
 You should perform this movement as fast as you can.

 69. Pushup Jack